NVIDIA/deepops/virtual/README.md

 ## Start the cluster

-To start the cluster, run the `cluster_up.sh` script, which will run the ansible playbooks to deploy DeepOps...
+To start the cluster, run the `cluster_up.sh` script, which will run the ansible playbooks to deploy DeepOps.
+This will deploy a Kubernetes Cluster on the VM's that where created in the [Start vagrant](https://github.com/satindern/deepops/tree/master/virtual#start-vagrant) section earlier.
+The default action is to install Kubernetes, if you are wanting to install Slurm you will need to `export DEEPOPS_ENABLE_SLURM=1` before executing the `cluster_up.sh` script.

 ```
 $ ./cluster_up.sh